My Account

 1. Understand and discuss with a financial professional your plans for Social Security.
 There are ways to maximize these benefits, so you want to plan ahead.

 2. Consider your debt situation.
-While you don’t necessarily need to be debt-free, this is an expense that may best be addressed while you’re still working.
+While you don’t necessarily need to be debt-free, this is a matter that may best be addressed while you’re still working.

 3. Can you find ways to save more?
 This is important as you consider your retirement income.

 4. Consider expenses that may decrease and new ones that may crop up.
 Don’t ignore the possibility of larger medical expenses as you age.
-You will also need a plan for how you will take Medicare.
+You’ll also need a plan for how you will use Medicare.

 5. Determine a good withdrawal strategy from savings and investments, starting with how much you withdraw each year.
-This is where you’ll need to adjust expenses or income to balance the budget.
+This is where you’ll need to adjust expenses or income to balance your budget.

 However, if there was ever a time to stick to your budget, it’s now.
-Not that you shouldn’t enjoy yourself, but the last thing you want to do is overspend.
+Not that you shouldn’t enjoy yourself, but the last thing you want to do is overspend and jeopardize your retirement readiness.

 Here are some things to consider for your budget while you enjoy your liberty: